 Generally, leverage involves the use of proceeds from the issuance of preferred shares, borrowed funds or various financial instruments (such as derivatives) to seek to increase a fund's potential returns.
-The Fund currently employs leverage created through borrowings.
-Effective August 28, 2020, the Fund entered into a Liquidity Agreement (the Agreement) with State Street Bank and Trust Company (SSBT) that allows the Fund to borrow or otherwise access up to \$524 million through securities lending transactions, direct loans from SSBT or a combination of both.
+The Fund employs leverage created by loans acquired with borrowings.
+Effective August 28, 2020, the Fund entered into a Liquidity Agreement (the "Agreement") with State Street Bank and Trust Company ("SSBT") that allows the Fund to borrow or otherwise access up to \$121 million through securities lending transactions, direct loans from SSBT or a combination of both.
 Please see "Use of Leverage and Related Risks" below for additional information about the Agreement.

 The portfolio managers anticipate that the use of leverage (from borrowings) may result in higher income to holders of Common Shares ("Common Shareholders") over time.
 In the future, the portfolio managers, in their sole discretion, may leverage solely through the issuance of preferred shares, solely through borrowings or through both the issuance of preferred shares and through borrowings if they determine such leverage is in the best interest of Common Shareholders.
 Use of financial leverage creates an opportunity for increased income but, at the same time, creates special risks.
+Leverage may cause the Fund's share price to be more volatile than if it had not been leveraged, as certain types of leverage may exaggerate the effect of any increase or decrease in the value of the Fund's portfolio securities.
 There can be no assurance that a leveraging strategy will be successful.